Buffalo Man Sentenced On Heroin Charge

-BUFFALO, N.Y. - U.S. Attorney James P. Kennedy, Jr. announced today that a Rashawn Crule, 43, of Buffalo, NY, who was convicted of possession with intent to distribute 100 grams or more of heroin, was sentenced to serve 108 months in prison by U.S. District Judge Lawrence J. Vilardo.
+BUFFALO, N.Y. - Acting U.S. Attorney James P. Kennedy, Jr. announced today Julio Sanchez, 30, of Buffalo, NY, who was convicted of possession with intent to distribute more than 100 grams of heroin, was sentenced to 78 months in prison by U.S. District Judge Lawrence J. Vilardo.

 Assistant U.S. Attorney Laura A. Higgins, who handled the case, stated that on February 26, 2014, law enforcement officers executed a search warrant at a residence on West Delavan Avenue.
 During the search, officers recovered more than 100 grams of heroin, drug packaging paraphernalia, and $4,000 in cash.
 Sanchez and co-defendants Tomas Figueroa and Elias Figueroa were arrested at the scene.
 Two other defendants, Steven Martinez and Jeffrey Coleman, were also arrested that day.
 All five defendants have been convicted; Sanchez is the first to be sentenced.

 Today’s sentencing is the result of an investigation by the Drug Enforcement Administration, under the direction of Special Agent-in-Charge James J. Hunt, New York Field Division.